 The Seonam area of Jogyesan Park has miles of wild tea fields, with plants that are hundreds of years old.
 The monks in the region tend to and harvest the leaves, which have a sweet, strong fragrance.
 Suncheon Wild Tea house is an experiential museum, just a short walk along the dirt road beyond the park entrance area.
-The morning air was cool and carried the quiet rustle of pine trees and swaying bamboo.
-Entering the complex, we spent a few minutes playing traditional folk games outside and then wandered into the main courtyard.
-Upon entering the tea house, a Buddhist nun allowed us to choose our own table.
-A monk was seated at a nearby table with two guests, softly chatting.
+Here, the morning air is cool and carries the quiet rustle of pine trees and swaying bamboo.
+Entering the complex, spend a few minutes playing traditional folk games outside and then wander into the main courtyard.
+When you enter the tea house, a Buddhist nun will allow you to choose your own table.
+You will likely share the space with monks, softly chatting.

 Monks, nuns, and other attendants operate the tea house.
 There is a gift shop on premise and a kitchen where they dry and roast fresh leaves and make tea cookies.
 Our guided tea tasting was about $10/per person.

-We called a taxi to pick us up at the entrance and drove about 30 minutes to the region's other famous temple Songgwangsa, or "Spreading Pine Temple".
+Call a taxi to pick you up at the entrance and drive about 30 minutes to the region's other famous temple Songgwangsa, or "Spreading Pine Temple".
 Another option is to hike the approximately 6 mile distance between the two temples.
 Similar to the entrance of Seonamsa, there is a little tourist village at Songgwangsa, with shops, restaurants, and the local bus depot.
-We paid another small entrance fee and began walking along the dirt road towards the temple.
-Rather than walking straight to the temple, we took a sharp left (and UP, very much UP).
+You will pay another small entrance fee.
+Then walk along the dirt road towards the temple.
+Rather than walking straight to the temple, I recommend taking a sharp left at the fork (and UP, very much UP).
 The wide road became a narrow path through a bamboo forest.

-The path led to Bulil Am, the hermitage of Beopjeong Sunim (법정수님 1932-2010).
+The path leads to Bulil Am, the hermitage of Beopjeong Sunim (법정수님 1932-2010).
 Beopjeong Sunim wrote dozens of books and was most famous for his teachings on non-possession.
 "The goal of humanity must not be to affluently possess, but to abundantly exist."
 This self-sustaining retreat on the top of a mountain has become my "mental happy place" - when I need a moment to calm a racing mind or temper a strong emotion, I picture Bulil Am.
-In early April, we had this place of solitude all to ourselves, with the exception of a couple of monks.
+In the tourist off-season, you may have this place of solitude all to yourself, with the exception of a couple of monks.
 Signs remind visitors to speak quietly (if at all). * Peaceful. *

 The striking feature of this temple (in my humble opinion) is the panel paintings on the buildings, which are particularly well-drawn and depict well-known and meaningful Buddhist stories, such as the story of Wonhyo and the skull and an eight-series panel on the steps to Enlightenment.
 There are two theories of how to attain enlightenment in Korean Buddhism.
 Chinul Sunim, an early founder of Songgwangsa, believed the path to enlightenment was gradual and attained through disciplined practice depicted on these panels (read right to left).
 Contrast this with the teachings of Songch'ol Sunim of Haein Temple, who believed in an "abrupt awakening".
 Again, I ask "Which is correct?" <Answer: "Just like that.">

-After a few hours of exploring the temple, we caught the local city bus to the train depot in Suncheon.
-About an hour into our return trip to Seoul, we hopped off the train in Jeonju to have bibimbap (비빔밥) for dinner.
+After a few hours of exploring the temple, you can catch a local city bus to the train depot in Suncheon.
+If you are returning to Seoul, do NOT miss the chance to hop off the train in Jeonju to have bibimbap (비빔밥) for dinner.
 Jeonju bibimbap is famous for having nine to fifteen different mountain vegetables in its mixed rice dish, with an emphasis on yin and yang principles for harmony and visual appearance.
 It is delicious and worth the stop, when passing through!
-We caught a later train and returned to Seoul around 9:00 in the evening, feeling physically, spiritually, and mentally full.
+You can catch a later train and return to Seoul in the evening, feeling physically, spiritually, and mentally full.